-When I first saw a photograph of the Vajolet towers I couldn’t believe this place was real, let alone it was only an hour drive from where I was based at the time.
+When I first saw a photograph of the Vajolet towers I couldn’t believe this place was real, let alone it was only an hour’s drive from where I was based at the time.

 Then I learnt that there was a mountain hut right beneath the towers and I thought my day can’t get any better!
-I run to a store bought a topography map of the Rosengarten Nature Park, where the towers are located and planned my next adventure.
+I ran to a store-bought topography map of the Rosengarten Nature Park, where the towers are located and planned my next adventure.

 The hike starts at Passo Rolle near the town of San Martino di Castrozza, but before I reveal too much, just head over to my other detailed article about this day hike to learn more.